dehlen/blog/_posts/2020-05-01-executing-work-before-termination.markdown

 </plist>
 {% endhighlight %}

-Otherwise it can happen that `applicationShouldTerminate` won't being called and `NSApplicationWillTerminateNotification` won't being sent.
+<br />Otherwise it can happen that `applicationShouldTerminate` won't being called and `NSApplicationWillTerminateNotification` won't being sent.
 With that out of our mind let's dive into using the above API.

 ### AppDelegate implementation